MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/licensing-api.md

 * Tooltip for feature banner is limited by 500 chars.
 * Tooltip for feature banner requires localization.
-* License bundling, (that is, one license that covers multiple offers from the same publisher) isn't yet supported.
+* License bundling (that is, one license that covers multiple offers from the same publisher) isn't yet supported.

 ## Related content